 What is it?

 - The Princeton Transitway Study is a concept-level review of NJ TRANSIT’s Princeton Branch that will help direct the future of transit service along this corridor.
-The study will evaluate existing conditions and estimate future demand, considering planned developments, such as the expansion of Princeton University, as well as how new and emerging transportation technologies and other trends are changing how and when people want to travel.
+The study will evaluate existing conditions and estimate future demand, considering planned developments, as well as how new and emerging transportation technologies and other trends are changing how and when people want to travel.

 - This study also presents the opportunity to evaluate the potential for the corridor to become a multi-modal backbone that could be used to improve local and regional connections for bus and rail transit, as well as pedestrian, bicycle, and other micromobility modes.
 A potential extension of service into Downtown Princeton and the potential to add new stops along the corridor will also be evaluated.